 The beach is impeccably beautiful with soaring limestone cliffs rising from the turquoise water.
 This is truly one of the best places to visit in Thailand for first timers.

 The beach is lined with longtail boats ready to take you out exploring them from the sea and go snorkeling among colorful corals and fish.
 Railay Beach is perfect for relaxation but also a paradise for active travelers as one of the top spots in Thailand for rock climbing.

-There are frequent boat trips to Railay Beach from Krabi and Ao Nang.
+There are frequent boat trips to Railay Beach from Krabi and Ao Nang and even though it’s not an actual island, you can only reach by boat, so many travelers include it in their Thailand island hopping trip.
 You can fly to Phuket or Bangkok, though the latter is a long bus drive to get to Krabi.